 You will also want to get a liturgical Gospel Book.
-At present, the only source I know of for one that uses the King James Version, and is arranged according to Slavic usage, is from Holoviaks Church Supply.
+At present, the only source I know of for one that uses the King James Version, is from Holoviaks Church Supply.
 They do not list this in their online catalogue, but they have a relatively affordable hardback version, as well as several with fancy covers, that are not particularly cheap [Update: Their supply of King James Gospels is running out, and they do not currently plan on reprinting them.
-They are now using the New King James, and so if you want the King James text, you had better order soon, or else you may have to wait for some other supplier to publish a similar text, which could be years in the works.
-For home use, it is nice to have a liturgical Gospel for two reasons: you will want a Gospel to venerate, and you will want to know how to begin the daily readings properly… which you wouldn’t know simply by looking up the text in a typical Bible.
+They are now using the New King James, and so if you want the King James text, you had better order soon, or else you will have to wait for some other supplier to publish a similar text, which could be years in the works].
+You will want to have a liturgical Gospel for two reasons: you will want a Gospel to venerate, and you will want to know how to begin the readings properly… which you wouldn’t know simply by looking up the text in a typical Bible.

 A new option for those seeking a traditional English translation of the Gospels, is the Gospel Lectionary published by the Center for Traditionalist Orthodox Studies.
 I have not personally seen it yet, but I would suspect that it has some of the same advantages and disadvantages as their Epistle Lectionary, which I comment on below.
-The feedback I have gotten from priests who have been using this Gospel has so far been mostly positive.
-It is very affordable, and so for home use, it is probably the best available option.
+The feedback I have gotten from priests who have been using this Gospel has so far been all positive.

 Likewise, you will need an Epistle Book (Apostol or Apostolos):

-The best option available at present for those following Slavic practice is the Apostol, published by St. Tikhon’s Seminary Press.
-The translation used is neither King James, Douay-Rheims,nor New King James, but a synthesis of the three.
+The best option available at present for those following the Slavonic Typikon is the Apostol, published by St. Tikhon’s Seminary Press.
+The translation used is neither King James, nor New King James, but a synthesis of the two.
 It retains the traditional pronouns (for the most part) and verb endings, but eliminates archaic words.
-At times one might have wished that they had kept more of the King James text than they did, but the text is more easily understandable than the unrevised King James text is very obscure for contemporary readers), but there are currently no better options out there.
+At times one might have wished that they had kept more of the King James text than they did (though they do, thankfully, make the text more easily understandable in those instances in which the King James text is very obscure for contemporary readers), but there are currently no better options out there.